 Why Is A D Dimer Test Done?

-This test is done to understand the clotting episodes as well as to diagnose related to this occurrence.
+D dimer blood test is done to understand the clotting episodes as well as to diagnose related to this occurrence.
 The D dimer test can evaluate numerous medical conditions, as well as determine the presence of a deep vein thrombosis or pulmonary embolism.

 A person who manifests symptoms of a blood clot or other conditions which can cause blood clots, such as deep vein thrombosis or pulmonary embolism, may be required to undergo d dimer blood test.
 Symptoms of a blood clot include leg pain, leg redness, and leg swelling.
 You may also experience coughing, trouble breathing, fast heartbeat, sweating, fainting, and chest pain.